Student Fees

 Application for Student Fee Recommendation Committee

-Students selected by the Selection Committee shall be approved by the Student Senate.
+• Five students-at-large selected by the Student Fee Recommendation Selection Committee.
 A student is defined as an individual enrolled at Weber State University for the applicable academic period.

 Responsibilities and Duties of SFRC Members